 Let elementary kids practice budgeting with school lunch money.
 They can decide whether to bring their lunch (and save) or spend it on hot lunch.
 Or, institute a clothing allowance.
 Give your child a budget of what you will spend on an item and have them decide whether to stick to it or use their own money for a more expensive version.
 Older kids can also keep their own budget on paper or with an app.

 Borrowing is another must-know concept.
 Explain credit scores, credit reports and the positive behaviors needed to keep scores high.
-Kids will understand the concept of the credit score being like a report card and the FICO score being like their GPA.
+You can also explain that a FICO® Score is a three-digit number based on your credit reports.
+It helps lenders determine how likely you are to repay a loan; and impacts how much you can borrow, how many months you have to repay and the interest rate.3 Kids will understand the concept of the credit score being like a report card and the FICO Score being like their GPA.

 When your child turns 18, consider getting them a credit card but not until they understand interest rates and the importance of paying off balances.
-Knowing about credit and debt will be valuable, especially if student loans are in their futures.
+Knowing about credit and debt will be valuable, especially if they will have student loans are in their future.
 Before then, let them practice with a small loan from you and pay it back with interest.

 A final lesson is the powerful concept of giving back.
 Establish a "give" bucket for a cause the whole family agrees on.
 Or, ask your children if they'd like to receive donations for a charity instead of gifts at their next birthday party.